5 Healthy Work Habits from Your Garden Office

 You will also need to consider the temperature of your space; too hot and stuffy will have you wilting within hours, too cold and your concentration will quickly falter.

-A good air flow will keep you alert and refreshed for longer.
+Good airflow will keep you alert and refreshed for longer.

 Step 4 – Include Regular Breaks: Clear Your Mind and Make Better Decisions

-In order to keep yourself focused and fresh, it is important that you take the regular breaks away from your screens, allowing you to refuel your mind and body.
+In order to keep yourself focused and fresh, it is important that you take regular breaks away from your screens, allowing you to refuel your mind and body.

 Be sure to take a full lunch break and walk away from your computer so that you will feel refreshed when you return, ready to tackle the afternoon ahead.